 Among the most rewarding assignments I had was training the next generation of Air Force officers as an ROTC instructor at the University of Massachusetts.
-Working with those amazing young people who were also called to serve gave me an appreciation for how fulfilling and exhausting the work of teaching is--and what a vital role they play in our society.
+Working with those amazing young people who were also called to serve gave me an appreciation for how fulfilling and exhausting the work of teaching is--and what a vital role teachers play in our communities.
 I'm grateful to have been recognized as the top ROTC instructor in the country, which was a testament to our team and paved the way for me to train as an international affairs specialist and see and experience the world in the way I'd dreamed about since I was that little kid getting lost in the hills behind our home.

 As an Air Force international affairs specialist, I worked with our foreign partners and allies and my counterparts in the State Department to make the world a safer place.
 It's work that looks at security holistically--well beyond traditional military tools--and introduced me to the importance of humanitarian assistance, climate change, pandemic response and economic security in a way that makes you appreciate the amount of deliberate discussion, negotiation and compromise that goes into any major policy decision.

 From there, I was appointed to the US Embassy in Paris to manage the cooperative air, space and special operations programs between the United States and France.
-Again, such an amazing opportunity to dive deeply into the culture, business and political workings of one of our closest Allies.
+Again, such an amazing opportunity to dive deeply into the culture, business and political workings of one of our oldest and closest Allies.

 After retirement, I was hired to the International Staff of the North Atlantic Treaty Organization to continue my work with our allies on long-term, strategic planning and cooperation opportunities.
 Ultimately, however, 9 moves, 13 assignments and 24 years later, I answered the call to return home to Colorado in 2019.